 Van D’am Racing is South Australia’s only elite under 25 cycling team.
 Not just focused on results, Van D’am Racing is committed to developing balanced cyclists by providing opportunities for them to not only grow as riders but also members of the wider community.
-Founded in 2015, the team has consistently improved over the past three seasons taking jerseys and stage wins across Australia.
-With several exciting new signings - we are looking forward to seeing what the season will offer in 2019!
+Founded in 2015, the team has consistently improved over the past four seasons taking jerseys and stage wins across Australia.
+With several exciting new signings - we are looking forward to seeing what the season will offer in 2020!

 We have unintentionally created the habit of coming up with quite an unorthodox line-up for the season closer at the Shimano Supercrit.
 Australia’s richest criterium falls at an awkward point of the season for the team with riders well into their nationals build and attempting to lose the kilos and fine tune their climbing rather Read More

 Our first kit was made by Sportful, and we enjoyed a very fruitful partnership over our first two seasons.
 For the past two seasons, we have moved over to Nalini.
 Both of these brands are managed in Australia by dual Melbourne to Warnambool Winner and Australian Cycling legend Joel Pearson.
 For 2020, we are excited Read More